tedbrunell/HowsMySalute/README.md

 Note that the ```--security-opt label=disable``` option is only needed to keep SELinux from blocking access to the webcam from the container.

+The SELinux Boolean "container_use_devices" may have to be set to a value of '1' to allow the container to access the camera.

 Open a browser to ```http://localhost:8080``` to see the mirrored image of yourself.
 See if you can hold the salute for 3-5 seconds.

 If you are going to accessw this over the network, make sure that port 8080 is open on the firewall.